 1.1.
 New Procedures and Features

-In earlier versions of UNISTAT’s Four-Parameter Logistic Model procedure, calculation of estimated potency from relative potency results was left to the user.
-The new Potency dialogue enables the user to enter assigned potency of the standard, assumed potency of each test preparation and pre-dilutions for all preparations including the standard.
+A new optional variable type [Dilution] is introduced to all bioassay methods, which enables the user to enter assigned potency of the standard, assumed potency of each test preparation and pre-dilutions for all preparations including the standard.
 UNISTAT will then calculate the estimated potency as described in sections 10.0.2.
 Doses, Dilutions and Potency and 10.0.3.
 Potency Calculation Example.

-An option is introduced to compute the assay validity tests and fiducial confidence limits of estimated potency according to European Pharmacopoeia (1997-2008).
-See section 10.5.2.3.
+In Four-Parameter Logistic Model procedure, an option is introduced to compute the assay validity tests and fiducial confidence limits of estimated potency according to European Pharmacopoeia (1997-2017).
+See section 10.4.2.1.
 EP (European Pharmacopoeia).